satpalsr/sdk/docs/server.facecompletecallback.md

 ## FaceCompleteCallback type

-A callback function called when the entity associated with the SimpleCharacterController finishes rotating and is now facing a target coordinate.
+A callback function called when the entity associated with the SimpleEntityController finishes rotating and is now facing a target coordinate.

 **Signature:**